martinlowinski/halfthetruth.de/_posts/2012-03-03-jekyll-is-the-new-wordpress.markdown

 * Import posts from Wordpress using the Jekyll importer with some additions
 * Install Sass &amp; Compass
 * Create archive pages for tags and categories
-* Wordpress compatibility tweaks
 * Create some usefull rake tasts (compile, deploy, post, ...)

 ### Set up Jekyll

 This task is the easiest one.
-Simply fork one of the many git repositories on github (like the one from [mojombo](https://github.com/mojombo/mojombo.github.com)):
+Simply fork one of the many git repositories on github (like the one from [mojombo](https://github.com/mojombo/mojombo.github.com) or [jekyll-bootstrap](http://jekyllbootstrap.com/)):

 {% highlight bash %}
 $> git clone https://github.com/mojombo/mojombo.github.com.git